 1. Spend the Day at La Jolla Shores Beach

-I tell people who want to spend a fun day at the beach to La Jolla Shores Beach.
-It’s the biggest stretch of flat sand we have.
-There is plenty of space for everyone to spread out, even on crowded days.
+I send people who want to spend a fun day at the beach to La Jolla Shores Beach.
+It’s the biggest stretch of sand we have.
+There is space for everyone to spread out, even on crowded days.

-The parking lot fills up quickly during peak days, so I suggest you take an Uber or arrive early.
+The parking lot fills up quickly on peak days.
+I suggest taking an Uber or arriving early.
 You can also park on the residential streets.
 Depending on the season, dogs are allowed before 9 a.m. and again after 5 or 6 p.m.

 See also: Best San Diego Beaches From North to South